There’s a lot to consider when it comes to the ethics of fashion brands made in prisons….

 On the other hand, there are plenty of state or national prisons that genuinely want to reform their inmates and give them much-needed skills for life on the outside.
 Their work programs are designed to increase skills, knowledge, ability to work in teams.
 Most essentially, these programs pay prisoners fairly for their work.

 Some examples of excellent fashion brands made in prisons are below.

 But on the whole, when it comes to the ethics of fashion brands made in prisons, you should keep this in mind: any company that exploits those behind bars,should be effectively barred by anyone with a conscience.

 These are five examples of clothing made in prison ethically, from different countries with different approaches.

-Carcel was born out of a desire to turn this wasted time into improved skills and decently paid jobs, so that imprisoned women could support themselves, send money to their children to school, and save up to break the cycle of poverty that forced many of them into prisons in the first place.
+Carcel was born out of a desire to turn this wasted time into improved skills and decently paid jobs.
+In Peru, inmates have to pay for their ‘stay’, so Carcel helps prisoners to do so.
+They also help them to send money to their children for school, and to save up to break the cycle of poverty that forced many of them into prisons in the first place.

-The inmates are trained to become high-skilled dressmakers, making women’s overcoats, blazers, jackets, dresses, and even eco-friendly handbags from recycled materials, such as burlap coffee sacks and the sailcloth of discarded sails.
-Their creations are so exquisite that La Fenice theatre often commissions their costumes for its stage performances from the prison.
+The inmates learn to become high-skilled dressmakers, and make women’s overcoats, blazers, jackets, dresses, and even eco-friendly handbags from recycled materials.
+These textiles include burlap coffee sacks, upcycled parachutes and the sailcloth of discarded sails.
+This is one of the fashion brands made in prisons whose creations are so exquisite, La Fenice theatre often commissions their costumes for its stage performances from the prison.